rzand-in/alz-notes/README.md

 What this repository wants to do is to create a simple guide about how to use the code produced and maintaned by Microsoft in the repository mentioned above.

-Even when the concepts about landing zones are clear, preparing the environment to using the alz repo to deploy them is complex, the accelerator creates this environment for us but there can be some undocumented issues here and there since there can be a vast number of differences between environments.
+Even when the concepts about landing zones are clear, preparing the environment to using the alz repo to deploy them is complex, the accelerator creates this environment for us but there can be some undocumented issues here and there due to the specific characteristics and configurations of the environments where the deployment is executed.

 Below you can read what happened when I deployd the accelerator.

-## Which Microsoft Landng Zone repository to use
-I want to deploy ALZ via infrastructure as code.

-There are 2 Github repositories for Landing Zones:
+For the record, there are 2 Microsoft Github repositories for Landing Zones:
 * The Enterprise Scale - https://github.com/Azure/Enterprise-Scale
 * The Accelerator - https://azure.github.io/Azure-Landing-Zones/accelerator/

 This is a bit confusing.
-My understanding is that the former is cronologically the first reference to build Landing Zones, the latter is the new approach that uses Azure Verified Modules to build the infrastructure.
+My understanding is that the former is cronologically the first reference to build Landing Zones, the latter is the new approach that uses Azure Verified Modules to build the infrastructure and provides the accelerator that build the deployment environment.

 The latter is the one of interest here.

-A video at https://www.youtube.com/watch?v=YxOzTwEnDE0&t=4403s shows that even for the Microsoft employee who built the repo need some time to create the infrastructure so, no need to fret if it takes some time to complete the exercise.
+At https://www.youtube.com/watch?v=YxOzTwEnDE0&t=4403s you can see the Microsoft employees who built the repo creating the infrastructure.

 ## Implementation, errors and corrections
 I followed the 4 phases instruction at https://azure.github.io/Azure-Landing-Zones/accelerator/userguide/